davidlawrencer/github-cheat-sheet/README.md

  - lets us revert changes from previous commits.
  - be careful!

- `git clean` - removes untracked files from repo
+ `git clean` - removes untracked files from repo.
  - be SUPER careful.

 ### Remote Repositories

-`git push` - pushes your branch to a remote repo
+`git push` - pushes your branch to a remote repo.

-`git pull` - pulls changes from a remote repo to your branch
+`git pull` - pulls changes from a remote repo to your branch.

-`git remote` - references to "non-local" locations for our repo
+`git remote` - references to "non-local" locations for our repo.
  - `"add”` add a new remote.
  - `"-v”` to see locations.

+ ### Collaboration

+ `git branch` - shows you which branch you are working on.

+ `git checkout -b [branch-name]` lets you create a new branch (as shown above).
+ - before creating a new branch, make sure to `git pull` from the master branch to make sure you have all remote changes before starting work on your new branch.
+ - when you create a new branch, always ALWAYS make sure you are branching from `master` (do not checkout to a new working branch from another working branch).

 ### OTHER QUESTIONS: